Imaginaryverse/todo-react-salt/README.md

 2. Toggle "done"-states of todos
 3. Remove todos

-Additional features such as being able to click on a todo to expand it in order to view longer descriptions, being able to edit the content of a todo, being able to clear the entire list of todos and being able to change the color theme of the app were not required but were added for practice and funsies.
+Additional features such as being able to edit the content of a todo and being able to clear the entire list of todos were not required but were added for practice and funsies.

 Enjoy!